Leopard Seals - Hydrurga leptonyx

 are larger than males, leopard seals are often described as

-by having their eyes somewhat to the side of their head rather
+their eyes somewhat to the side of their head rather than facing

-than facing forwards as do other seals, they don't really have
+forwards as do other seals, they don't really have a forehead

-a forehead or a pronounced snout, a very large wide mouth that
+or a pronounced snout, a very large wide mouth that is upturned

-is upturned at the edges completes the look.
-I think they look
+at the edges completes the look.
+I think they look less generic

 Don't be fooled by the look however, leopard seals are very serious intimidating predators, they are the weight of five or more men, twice as heavy as a lion or as much as a bear.
 They often appear more squat when hauled out of the sea onto an ice floe where they are nearly always seen, only rarely coming ashore onto land.
 In the sea, they appear longer, sleeker and almost snake-like in form and movements, though they swim with large fore and hind flippers.
 They are the second largest Antarctic seal after the Southern Elephant seal, their size is not always apparent in pictures as they are relatively longer and slimmer than other seals.